Sean Grassie: Career

+Juniors

 As a junior, Grassie and his rink of Scott Madams, Ton Tomyk and Scott Grassie won the Manitoba Junior Men's Championship in 1999.
 The team represented Manitoba at the 1999 Canadian Junior Curling Championships, where they finished with a 6-6 record.

+Mixed

 Grassie has found a lot of his success in mixed curling.
 He has won two Manitoba Mixed titles, in 2009 and 2011.
 In 2009, his rink of Allison Nimik (Flaxey), Ross Derksen and Kendra Green would represent Manitoba at the 2009 Canadian Mixed Curling Championship.
 The team finished the round robin with a 10-1 record, in first place.
 This put them in the final, against Ontario, which they won.
 Grassie and Nimik then went on to represent Canada at the 2009 World Mixed Doubles Curling Championship.
 The pair won their pool, winning all eight games, however lost in the semi-final to Hungary.
 They recovered in the bronze medal game, defeating China to finish third.

 Grassie and a new mixed rink of Tracey Lavery, Scott McCamis and Calleen Neufeld represented Manitoba at the 2012 Canadian Mixed Curling Championship.
 Grassie led Manitoba to an 8-5 record, which was not good enough to make the playoffs.

-Grassie won his first World Curling Tour event at the 2014 Mother Club Fall Curling Classic.
+Grassie would return to represent Manitoba with a new team of Roxie Trembath, Jordan Johnson, and Hilary Johnson at the 2025 Canadian Mixed Curling Championship.
+The Manitoba rink would finish in 4th place, losing to Saskatchewan's Jason Ackerman in the bronze medal game.

+Personal life

 In addition to being an accomplished curler, Grassie also wrote a book about the history of the MCA Bonspiel, called "Kings of the Rings".

-Personal life

-Grassie is employed as a tennis teaching pro.
+Grassie is currently employed as a tennis teaching pro.